 - Carefully lift the binocular from the case and slip the tubular mount over the shaft on the top of the tripod.
-Note that the mount post is folded to the back in order to fit in the case, which means the binocular's initial position will be pointing almost straight up. - Once the binocular is seated on the tripod, tighten the lower thumbscrew on the mount shaft to lock the binocular onto the tripod. - Grab the binocular with a hand at each end and firmly pull it level so that it is pointing out to the horizon. - The upper knob on the mount shaft is used to tighten or lock the altitude bearing, this is normally left fully loosened. - To steer the binocular, place both hands on the prism housings (the large black "cans" just forward of the eyepiece turrets), and apply firm pressure to move left/right or tilt up/down. - Once the binocular is mounted on the shaft, do not attempt to make large adjustments in tripod height.
-Small adjustments can be carefully made by using one hand to grip the upper part of the leg to act as a temporary "stop" when loosening the leg tensioner.
-Move each leg no more than two inches at a time to prevent the tripod from becoming unbalanced. - We recommend removing the binocular from the tripod for large changes in height, or when moving to another viewing location.
+Note that the mount post is folded to the back in order to fit in the case, which means the binocular's initial position will be pointing almost straight up. - Once the binocular is seated on the tripod, tighten the lower thumbscrew on the mount shaft to lock the binocular onto the tripod. - Grab the binocular with a hand at each end and firmly pull it level so that it is pointing out to the horizon. - The upper knob on the mount shaft is used to tighten or lock the altitude bearing, this can be left fully loosened. - To steer the binocular, place both hands on the prism housings (the large black "cans" just forward of the eyepiece turrets), and apply firm pressure to move left/right or tilt up/down.

+• We recommend that you remove the binocular from the tripod when moving it to another viewing location.